malc-u/SomeoneKnowsSomething/TESTING.md

 # Manual testing

+## Responsiveness

+- **Plan**: this page was planned to be responsive, working on all devices - mobile phones, tablets and desktops.
+Following this it was planned for Bootstrap library to be used for a page design.
+- **Implementation**: page was **tested in Chrome Developer Tools** throughout the process of putting it together to make sure it was responsive to all devices.
+"Responsive" slider was used to make sure content is shown correctly on desktop, tablet and mobile, that they look as desired by the developer.
+Bootstrap classes as well as media rules were used to adjust responsiveness. **Tested the pages on all sizes/devices available in Chrome**, these were:
+  - 360 x 640 Blackberry Z30 & Galaxy Note
+  - 375 x 812 iPhone X
+  - 375 x 687 iPhone 6/7/8
+  - 411 x 731 Pixel 2
+  - 411 x 823 Pixel 2 XL
+  - 414 x 736 iPhone 6/7/8 Plus
+  - 600 x 1024 Blackberry PlayBook
+  - 768 x 1024 iPad
+  - 1024 x 1366 iPad Pro
+- **Result**: page is responsive and can be used on all planned devices.
+There are no elements on this page that are not responding as planned.
+- **Conclusion**: all tests that were run on responsivenes were passed therefore page is fully responsive.

 # User stories testing

 1. As a user I want the page to be easy to navigate.